*Information about what to prepare can be seen on our scheduling site.

 When will I find out what part I will play in the show?
 You will receive an email within one week of your audition telling you your part.
 You will also receive our detailed rehearsal schedule at the first rehearsal.

 Is there a fee to be in the show?
 Yes.
-There is a down payment of $100 at the audition and the rest of the tuition ($265 for a total of $365) is due at the first rehearsal I really want to play one of the leads in the show.
+This fee is for High School (Seniors, or rising Seniors in the summer) and below.
+There is a down payment of $100 due at the audition and the rest of the tuition ($285 for a total of $385) is due at the first rehearsal.
+There is no fee for adult actors.
+I really want to play one of the leads in the show.
 Is it going to be enjoyable to participate if I don’t get the part I want?
 Yes!
 We encourage everyone to accept and embrace the fact that most people in our cast will be in the Chorus, which is great fun.
 You are going to learn a lot of songs, dances and get to be in a significant amount of the show.
 While you might be disappointed at first, please trust us that you will eventually have a great time no matter what role you play in the show.
 Staying in the show, even if you are disappointed with your role, is the best way for you to learn, grow and possibly play a larger role in a future production.
 If you drop out because you didn’t get the role you wanted you will miss out on a lot of fun and special memories with good friends.
 We have no “stars” or “divas” at Ohlook, and we hope everyone who auditions will come with a cooperative, positive attitude that the show must go on!